creativecommons/creativecommons-base/docs/content/customizations.md

 The Homepage Layout was designed to be populated with content through the use of widgets.
 You cannot use the Gutenberg editor to add content in the Homepage Layout.

-Check out the Widget section to learn how you can use widgets to add and position content in the Homepage Layout.
+Check out the <g-link to="/customizations#widgets">Widgets</g-link> section to learn how you can use widgets to add and position content in the Homepage Layout.

 ### Custom Homepage